jdsantos-eng/Thermal-Oven-Energy-Analysis/README.md

 This project develops and analyzes a dynamic thermal model of a furnace-type heating system using ordinary differential equations and numerical simulation in Python.
 The objective is to evaluate start-up behavior, steady-state strategies, and energy consumption under different power control scenarios.

 # Elements
--Lumped thermal modeling with two thermal masses (heating element and furnace chamber) -Dynamic simulation using ODEs (scipy.solve_ivp) -Startup analysis and heating time estimation -Control-oriented power ramp modeling
+- Lumped thermal modeling with two thermal masses (heating element and furnace chamber)
+- Dynamic simulation using ODEs (scipy.solve_ivp)
+- Startup analysis and heating time estimation
+- Control-oriented power ramp modeling
--Steady-state power optimization to minimize energy consumption -Parametric analysis across power levels and thermal losses -Data analysis and visualization (pandas, matplotlib)
+- Steady-state power optimization to minimize energy consumption
+- Parametric analysis across power levels and thermal losses
+- Data analysis and visualization (pandas, matplotlib)

 # Mathematical Model
 TODO: Add detailed derivation and assumptions